 The Royal Marines Museum, Royal Naval Museum, Royal Navy Submarine Museum, National Army Museum and Royal Air Force Museum fall outside of the reporting boundary.

 According to the MoD Annual Report, in 2009, the annual civil service compliment was 78,543 full time and temporary staff compared to 192,270 service personnel, calculated on an average basis.
-Defence Analytics Services and Advice publishes comprehensive statistics and as at April 1, 2009 the total civilian workforce was 86,600 compared to 194,700 service personnel.
+Defence Analytics Services and Advice publishes comprehensive statistics and as of April 1, 2009, the total civilian workforce was 86,600 compared to 194,700 service personnel.

 DASA defines two categories of civilian employee, Level 1 and Level 0 and at the risk of repetition, it is important to understand the difference.

 Level 0, contains all those at Level 1 plus Trading Funds and Locally Engaged Civilians.
 This will be used for external reporting, including National Statistics publications CPS1 and UKDS, and Parliamentary Business

 Level 1, Permanent and casual civilian personnel and Royal Fleet Auxiliaries, but excludes Trading Funds and Locally Engaged Civilians.
 This will generally be used for MOD internal reporting and planning